DO YOU HAVE A RACCOON NUISANCE CONCERN?

 Raccoons have adapted to living in an urban environment and learned to coexist in human settings.
 They are one of the most commonly dealt with nuisance animals and won’t hesitate to take up residence in attics, chimneys, crawl spaces, barns, etc. The warmth and shelter offer them superior protection.

 Once attracted, a raccoon will pry a hole in your home to find a den.
 They have learned that houses are excellent habitats and that garbage cans and dumpsters are great sources of food.
 Inside an attic, raccoons can cause substantial damage in very little time.
 They often rip open ducts, chew on electrical wiring, contaminate, tear and even destroy insulation.
 Raccoons are strong animals and a mother raccoon will become very combative if she feels that her babies are in danger.

-Rabies, raccoon roundworm, giardia, leptospirosis.
-Raccoons are also a host for parasites, like ticks, fleas, mites which can transmit a number of diseases as well.
+Diseases spread by raccoons in the attic or home are rabies, raccoon roundworm, giardia, and leptospirosis.
+Raccoons are also a host for parasites like ticks, fleas, and mites which can transmit a number of diseases as well.

 Raccoons are protected fur-bearing animals and receive additional legal protections as game animals in most states.
-Live trapping and relocation may not be an option since it is illegal in some states to transfer and release captive animals in locations other than the original capture site.
+Live trapping and relocation is not an option in certain situations since it is illegal in some states to transfer and release captive animals in locations other than the original capture site.
 Only certified wildlife specialists and licensed trappers may remove and dispose of problem raccoons outside of specified seasons.

 • Do not feed wildlife

 • Get your home inspected by a wildlife control specialist

 • Seal entry points (be sure that all wildlife is gone)